 - A face-to-face library instruction session should be held in a computer lab so that students can actively reinforce their learning through hands-on practice (searching databases, etc.).
 If your class cannot meet in a computer lab, please request an online instruction session instead.
 The instruction will take place in your online classroom and will be facilitated by a librarian.

-- For face-to-face classes please talk to your Academic Director first to ensure that the use of a computer lab has been included in the department’s budget.
+- For face-to-face classes please talk to your Program Director first to ensure that the use of a computer lab has been included in the department’s budget.

 - There is no charge for the librarian to work with your class.